triggerdotdev/json-hero-query/README.md

 | `startsWith`          | Non-strings will fail this test.
 Performs string.startsWith(value);
 | `endsWith`            | Non-strings will fail this test.
 Performs string.endsWith(value);
 | `containsValue`       | For objects and arrays, will check if they contain the specified value
+| `isEmpty`             | If null, undefined, empty array or empty object this is true
+| `isNotEmpty`          | if not null, not undefined, not empty array or not empty object this is true

 Another example, specifying a `key` and using `startsWith`
 ```js